John-Hatton/cmdline_go/README.md

 ## Setting Up Go

-Next you will need to create src, pkg, and bin directories in your new GOROOT folder.
+Next you will need to create src, pkg, and bin directories in your new GOPATH folder.

     mkdir src
     mkdir pkg